 |What not to do: Strategies that delay recovery

 |Realistic thinking and Socratic dialogue

 |When treatment does not seem to be working

 |Practical, ready-to-use, tools for treatment

 Follow along on provided handouts as Dr. Wagner presents and save them to use as an ongoing resource.
 Case studies and group discussion will help you develop and apply creative and specific treatment plans.

 *These workshops are not designed for parents or those who are primarily interested in applying CBT in the classroom (see Workshops for Parents and Workshops for School Professionals).

-To register or for more information, please email Dr. Wagner firstname.lastname@example.org with the Workshop number and name in the subject line of your email.
+If you wish to schedule or organize this workshop for your group or organization, please email Dr. Wagner firstname.lastname@example.org for details, with CBT for Anxiety in Children and Teens in the subject line of your email.